-While the state of Ohio has not instituted a general eviction moratorium, the Cleveland Municipal Housing Court halted the processing of non-emergency eviction filings as of March 16th.
-This policy has reduced filings to near zero since that date.
-The current policy is in effect until June 15th.
+While the state of Ohio has not instituted a general eviction moratorium, the Cleveland Municipal Housing Court halted the processing of non-emergency eviction filings as of March 16, 2020.
+This policy reduced filings to near zero until its expiration on June 15, after which filings increased but generally remained below historical averages.

 More detail on eviction protections in Ohio can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.